intersection-project/intersection/src/commands/about/intersection_1.md

-:wave: **Hello there, I'm Intersection!** Discord mentions, supercharged.
+:wave: **Hello there, I'm Intersection!** Mass pinging, but targeted �

 Intersection is a Discord bot that aims to provide modern and advanced tools for Discord server administration, specifically in the area of @-mentions.